localgovdrupal/localgov_theme/src/assets/scss/README.md

 Filename          | Purpose
 ----------------- | ----------------------------------------------------------------------
-`base`            | A collection of architecturally high-level styles for basic elements.
+`lib`             | A collection of architecturally high-level styles for basic elements
-`component`       | Styles for components that make up our designs `layout`          | Styles for page layout, how components layout on pages, etc.
-`libraries`       | SASS resources, variables, mixins, etc `skin`            | Styles for color schemes (if applicable to project)
+                  | SASS resources, variables, mixins, etc. Styles for color schemes.
+`lib/partials`    | Styles for components and layout that make up the theme design.
+`lib/vendor`      | Styles relating to third party stuff.

 ## When creating new `.scss` files

-Not all files have to be partials, if a piece of CSS is uncommon, or part of the admin experience it's better to make it a separate file and include it as a library.
+Not all files have to be partials, if a piece of CSS is uncommon, or part of the admin area it's better to make it a separate file and include it as a library.

+* As an example, we have an override.css file here `css/override.css`.

+Dist Process :

+* Run 'gulp build'
-The build will aggregate partials into `styles.css` and compile non-partial files separately, in an identical folder structure under CSS.
+* The build will aggregate partials into `dist/assets/css/lib/main.css`.

-Unfortunately, any time a new non-partial file is made you will need to restart the watch script so the build process can find it.

 ## Basics